msfzq3/Portfolio-Optimization/README.md

 # Portfolio Optimization Tool
-Easy Tool for Portfolio Optimization Version 1.0
+Easy Tool for Portfolio Optimization

 The way to use:
 1. Run the .py file in IDE